 I love to shop and can’t tell you how many times I’ve been somewhere and saw a handbag or a dress or something else and immediately felt I “had” to have it.
 Did I need it?
 Nope.
 It’s almost always a “want”.
 Once you determine the difference, you really can make better buying decisions.

-So what do we do with the extra money we aren’t spending on other things?
-We make sure we put it over to an account where we let it sit – untouched – for travel.
-Since there’s no fees for this type of account, we aren’t racking up any hefty bank fees either.
+So what do I do with the extra money I’m not spending on other things?
+I make sure I put it over to an account where I let it sit – untouched – for travel.
+Since there’s no fees for this type of account, I’m not racking up any hefty bank fees either.

-Remember, these were just things that we did to fatten our travel account so we can travel more.
+Keep in mind, these are just things that I do to fatten my travel account so I can travel more.
 You may not be able to do the same things, but rather find other things that might work for you or your family.

 One of the biggest things to do is to remember to make it a priority to save the money if traveling is your goal.
 If it’s your passion you’ll make it happen.